xiphux/svimg/README.md

 svimg is an image preprocessing and lazy loading component for [Svelte](https://svelte.dev).
 It consists of:

-* A Svelte preprocessor that automatically resizes your images to multiple resolutions in a `srcset`, creates additional [WebP](https://developers.google.com/speed/webp) versions, and generates blurred placeholder images
+* A Svelte preprocessor that automatically resizes your images to multiple resolutions in a `srcset`, creates additional [AVIF](https://en.wikipedia.org/wiki/AV1) and [WebP](https://developers.google.com/speed/webp) versions, and generates blurred placeholder images
 * A Svelte component that displays the blurred placeholder and automatically lazy loads the proper resolution image when it comes into view

 svimg uses native browser lazy loading with a fallback to IntersectionObserver, and automatically calculates the appropriate `sizes` attribute.
 Some other image components do not set a proper `sizes` attribute, which can cause the browser to download a much larger resolution image than necessary if you are resizing the image with CSS. svimg will also use a literal width if specified to control image preprocessing and only generate the necessary image files for that width.